audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 1. Licensing

-This program is free software. ; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 The program source code is also freely